Home Controlled gas nitriding

 What's the difference between PVD and PACVD?

-PVD is physical vapor deposition.
-The element to be deposited is obtained by evaporation or sputtering via a physical process.
-PACVD is plasma-assisted chemical vapor deposition.
-The element to be deposited is obtained from chemical reactions.
-Plasma enables this chemical reaction to take place at lower temperatures.
+PVD stands for physical vapor deposition.
+The material to be deposited is produced by evaporation or atomization through a physical process.
+PACVD stands for plasma-assisted chemical vapor deposition.
+The material to be deposited is produced through chemical reactions.
+The plasma allows this chemical reaction to occur at a lower temperature.

 What are the industrial applications of vacuum deposition?